 This simple intervention took her teacher only 5 minutes to establish with Callie, yet the results were profound.
 What really happened here?

-In circus and life-skills classes in the program, Callie had learned and experienced some basic principles from A Framework for Wise Education:
+In circus and life-skills classes in the program, Callie had learned and experienced some basic principles from A Framework for Wise Education, which we could imagine as "I" statements.

 Callie’s teacher understood that she needed to build skills and confidence in math and that being inspired and focused were keys.
-The teacher, who was in her 3rd eye herself (rather than over-analytical, frustrated or overly empathetic), found a creative solution that built on Callie’s own skills and truly empowered her.
+The teacher, who was in her wise view (the 3rd eye) herself (rather than over-analytical, frustrated or overly empathetic), found a creative solution that built on Callie’s own skills and truly empowered her.

 An important note: We find that some kids focus more easily while physically quieter, and others more easily while kinesthetically engaged---yet both groups can strengthen in the area where it is more challenging, as Callie proved to herself.